Speech and language roles

 Most placements have a strong emphasis on mentoring, coaching and providing on-the-job training.
 You might work for a ministry of health or a regional hospital, helping build their rehabilitation programmes.
 Or you might become part of the speech and language department at a university.

-Countries where you could find yourself include Kenya, Uganda, Guyana or Vietnam.
+Countries where you could find yourself include Kenya, Uganda or Guyana.